 Two groups of people should rely on marine algae.
 Vegetarians and those allergic to fish.
 While many plants contain omega-3 fatty acids, most suffer from poor bioavailability.
 Research suggests that algal oil may be a great alternative to fish oil.
 Best of all, algae is low in contaminants.

 The drawback is that algal oil is often low in EPA.
 Previous research on fish oils has found that either DHA or EPA without adequate of the other provides only minimal benefits.
 With the litany of research backing krill, salmon, and SMASH fish, I'd only choose algal oil if:

 - Allergic to fish

 Choose Lab Tested Products

 Oils in general are notoriously unregulated.
-Cheap products aren’t just a waste of money.
-Racid, chemical-laden products add an extra burden to your body.
+Cheap products aren't just a waste of money.
+Rancid, chemical-laden products add an extra burden to your body.

 The analysis results should come up clean.
-Free of common contaminanats like PCBs, heavy metals (notably mercury), dioxins, and others.
+Free of common contaminants like PCBs, heavy metals (notable mercury), dioxins, and others.
 Select few brands have consistently proven their products pure.